dotchain/dot/README.md

 Most of the code here is quite stable at this point but the project is not yet ready for production.

-1. There are comprehensive unit tests and a fair number of integration tests but still needs end-to-end stress tests and benchmarks
-2. Need better logging
+1. Need better logging.
-3. The dot/ops/nw package and how it integrates with streams.Async is a bit wonky.
-The public methods exposed via the dot package itself does not suffer from this but this should still be cleaned up
+2. The dot/ops/nw package and how it integrates with streams.Async is a bit wonky.
+The public methods exposed via the dot package itself does not suffer from this but this should still be cleaned up.
-4. The gopher JS builds need to be optimized for bloat.
+3. The gopher JS builds need to be optimized for size.

 ## Contents
 1. [Features](#features)